SPOClab-ca/dn3/README.md

-# pytorch-mne
+# DNPT - The Deep neurophysiology toolbox
-Bridge for training pytorch neural-network models with neuroscientific data managed using MNE.
+Bridge for training deep neural-network models with neuroscientific data managed using MNE.